 The Lessons of Lawyering: Why Ours is an Honorable Profession

-Heather Gerken, dean and Sol & Lillian Goldman Professor of Law at Yale Law School, will deliver the University of Georgia School of Law’s 116th Sibley Lecture titled “The Lessons of Lawyering: Why Ours is an Honorable Profession.”
+Heather Gerken, Dean and Sol & Lillian Goldman Professor of Law at Yale Law School, delivered the University of Georgia School of Law’s 116th Sibley Lecture titled “The Lessons of Lawyering: Why Ours is an Honorable Profession.”
 The event took place April 13 at 3:30 p.m. in the Hatton Lovejoy Courtroom of Hirsch Hall.